|

 Best Vinyl Siding Brush

 One of the most important things when cleaning your vinyl siding by hand is to have the right brush.
-Look for a brush that has soft enough bristles and a long handle.
-The one that we ended up finding that works the best is meant for cleaning cars and had a hose attachment.
+Look for a brush with soft enough bristles and a long handle.
+The one that works the best is meant for cleaning cars and has a hose attachment.

 red deck cleaning brush on gray composite decking.

-You do not want to scrap your siding, so try a soft brush first.
-The brush we used was the Libman 6.5 ft.
+Try a soft brush first because you do not want to scrape your siding.
+We used the Libman 6.5 ft.
 Flow-Thru Wash Brush.

 What should you do to prep vinyl siding?

-Any time you are cleaning with something new, we recommend that you test it in a small area to make sure that the colors are not changing.
+Any time you use something new to clean, we recommend that you test it in a small area to ensure that the colors do not change.

-Also, note that white vinegar is acidic and you should take proper precautions like protective gear such as gloves and eyewear.
+Also, note that white vinegar is acidic, and you should take proper precautions, such as wearing protective gear such as gloves and eyewear.
 Make sure to also dilute it properly.
 Also, never mix vinegar with bleach.

 Is white vinegar eco-friendly?